DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 host computers, limiting portability and integration.
 In this work, we investigate the feasibility of performing Toeplitz randomness extraction directly on resource constrained microcontrollers, thus creating a fully self‐contained QRNG system.
-We address two primary research areas: RA1 developing an implementation of Toeplitz extraction that minimizes processing time on embedded hardware, and RA2 ensuring that the extraction algorithm does not become the throughput bottleneck compared to ADC conversion or USB transfer speeds.
+We address two primary research areas -- developing an implementation of Toeplitz extraction that minimizes processing time on embedded hardware, and ensuring that the extraction algorithm does not become the throughput bottleneck compared to ADC conversion or USB transfer speeds.

 Our results demonstrate that, by eliminating dynamic allocations and leveraging bit parallel techniques, Toeplitz extraction on 64-bit inputs can be executed in